labor-digital/lab-cli/README.md

         // The shell to use when attaching to a container
         shell: "bash",

-        // The docker-compose service key to attach to.
+        // The docker compose service key to attach to.
         // Can be used to overwrite the default container name set by the docker app
         // NOTE: This overrides "containerName"!
         serviceKey: undefined,